bentormey/bitcoin/metcalfe.md

 What part of that was dependent on "hard money"?
 Precisely nothing.
 That means the concept doesn't meaningfully capture the essential features of the underlying.

+It should be obvious that discounting can _never_ explain the time-dependent properties of money because discounting itself is an attempt to fix the lack of time-dependent dynamics in traditional economics.
+In other words, without understanding ergodicity you can't hope to properly model this concept.

 ##### Structural defects

 ##### Putting it all together